MRCIEU/GLU/README.md

 Rscript run.R --indir="/path/to/in/dir/"  --outdir="/path/to/out/dir/" --filename="infile.csv"
 ```

-See all the arguments available by calling `run.R` with not arguments:
+See all the arguments available by calling `run.R` with no arguments:

 ```bash
 Rscript run.R